kelveny/gdbc/README.md

 - Minimal pre-setup
 - Not intrusive, you don't need a framework to use it
 - Safe and implicit transaction management
-- Out-of-box CURD operations for database entity objects
+- Out-of-box [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations for database entity objects, including entity objects that are single-inheritance related.
 - Flexible in various use cases

 Please note, almost all `gdbc` functions take `context.Context` as function input parameters, for contexts that are cancellable, be aware of that it may impact query results.
 You might want to use isolated context for database operations.
 We made this trade-off for simplifying `gdbc` interface.